Do your building works need approval?

 Tiny houses don't include registered vehicles, or vehicles which can be registered.
 These vehicles are administered under our local law, which also restricts their use as accommodation.

-For more information including licence applications as a vehicle, visit our Camping area licence page.
+For more information including licence applications as a vehicle, visit Camping area licence.

-For setback enquiries, contact our Planning Enquiries Centre on 07 5582 8708 or email: email@example.com
+For setback enquiries, visit Setbacks for buildings or structures or contact us on 07 5582 8708 or email: firstname.lastname@example.org